groonga/groonga/doc/source/reference/grn_expr.rst

 :doc:`/reference/commands/select`.

 :doc:`/reference/grn_expr/script_syntax` is ECMAScript like syntax.
-You can use all condition expresssions and set operations in :doc:`/reference/grn_expr/script_syntax`.
+You can use all condition expressions and set operations in :doc:`/reference/grn_expr/script_syntax`.
 You can use :doc:`/reference/grn_expr/script_syntax` with ``filter`` option and ``scorer`` option in :doc:`/reference/commands/select`.